Larsen15o9/Bitcoin/Home.md

-NiceHash QuickMiner contains all information you need and you might need in the future when you start mining with NiceHash.
+This wiki contains all the information you need and you might need in the future when you start mining with NiceHash.

 ## Very important!